 Simulation Testing

 We performed a simulation study to evaluate the robustness of the proposed method, using datasets generated using an individual-based model (IBM).
 The IBM is capable of mimicking individual characteristics by following the life history processes (survival, growth, and reproduction) of individual fish.
-Temporal variation in fish growth at the population level is achieved by changing the mean fishing mortality (F) via a generated vector of F as in Carruthers et al. (2012).
-This involved specifying the median F for the final 50 years of the 100-year simulation; fish are only subject to natural mortality for the first 50 years.
-The median values for either the entirety or a subset of the final 50 years were either low (F = 0.15 yr-1), medium (F = 0.25 yr-1), or high (F = 0.35 yr-1).
 We simulate spatial variation by generating length and age datasets under different growth regimes (i.e., higher values of K and L∞) and assign a range of latitudes to each regime.
 The growth module of the IBM itself implements a VBGF with L1 and L2 as in Stock Synthesis (Methot and Wetzel, 2013):

 Equation 2 L∞ = L1+(L2-L1)1-exp⁡(-K×(a2-a1)